Education at UBE

 Applications for undergraduate students

 NB.
-Important information regarding Antagning.se.
-Applicants from the EU/EEA area can also contact KI:s Admissions Office for further information on how to apply.
+Important information regarding universityadmissions.se: applicants from the EU/EEA area can also contact KI:s Admissions Office for further information on how to apply.

 Applications for doctoral students and postdocs

-As a doctoral student you apply for courses online using the Postgraduate catalogue.
+As a doctoral student you apply for courses online using the course catalogue for doctoral studies.
 If the course catalogue is closed for application, please contact Liisa Olsson to know if there are any vacancies.